psycop12/android_device_huawei_hi6250/README.md

 cd /home/$USER/los/device/huawei/hi6250/patches && ./patch.sh
 ```

 NOTE: Now you have everything that you need to build LineageOS 14.1 for your hi6250 device.
-Build times depend on you PC performance specifications.
+Build times depend on your PC's performance specifications.
 In the following terminal command "-j8" represents the number of concurrent tasks to execute.
 For low specs machines (such as mine) lowering the value to "-j3" may help speed things up.
 For high spec'd machines raising the value may speed things up.

 NOTE: It may take anywhere from 1 hours to 15 hours depending on system specs for a complete build.
 Execute the following commands in a linux terminal: